Azure/azure-sdk-for-go/sdk/resourcemanager/monitor/armmonitor/README.md

 ## Client Factory

-Azure Monitor modules consist of one or more clients.
+Azure Monitor module consists of one or more clients.
 We provide a client factory which could be used to create any client in this module.

 ```go
 clientFactory, err := armmonitor.NewClientFactory(<subscription ID>, cred, nil)